ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4aiops/modules/cp4aiops_ibm/README.md

 # Terraform Module to install Cloud Pak for Watson AIOps

+**NOTE: This module has been deprecated and is no longer supported. **

 This Terraform Module installs **Cloud Pak for Watson AIOps** on an Openshift (ROKS) cluster on IBM Cloud.

 **Module Source**: `github.com/ibm-build-lab/terraform-ibm-cloud-pak.git//modules/cp4aiops`